Newborns die of hunger and mothers struggle to feed their children as Israel’s siege condemns Gazans to starvation | KRDO

 (CNN) — Anwar Abdul Nabi perches on the edge of a bed at the Kamal Adwan Hospital in northern Gaza.
 Her eyes are sunken with grief.

 The young mother tenderly holds the fingers of her daughter, Mila.
-Just minutes ago, the 7-year-old girl died of starvation.
+Just minutes ago, the 3-year-old girl died of starvation.

 “My daughter was taken into to God’s mercy, because of the lack of calcium, potassium and oxygen,” Nabi told CNN on Monday, as she cried into the arms of an elderly relative.
 “Suddenly, everything dropped, because she was not eating anything with iron, or eggs.
 She used to eat eggs every day before the war.
 Now nothing.
 She passed away.”

 As Israel’s severe restrictions on aid entering the Gaza Strip drain essential supplies, displaced Palestinians told CNN they are struggling to feed their children.
 Starving mothers are unable to produce enough milk to breastfeed their babies, doctors say.
 Parents arrive at overwhelmed health facilities begging for infant formula.
+Civilians have lost on average tens of kilograms of weight, according to relief workers.
 In northern Gaza, people rush to grab aid from infrequent humanitarian drops.
 Health workers say they cannot offer life-saving treatment to malnourished Gazans because Israel’s bombardment and siege has crushed the medical system.

 The Ministry of Health in Gaza said Tuesday that since the beginning of the war, 364 health workers had been killed; 269 medical staff arrested; 155 health facilities “destroyed,” and 155 ambulances “targeted.”
 CNN cannot independently confirm the numbers due to the lack of international media access to Gaza.

-Note: This story has been updated to correct Mila’s age.
-She was 3.